 - Immediately after the accident, you should obtain the names of all of the individuals involved, as well as obtaining contact information of any witnesses who may have been present.

-- After exchanging and obtaining the relevant information, you should immediately contact an experienced personal injury lawyer or your insurance company for advice about what to do next.
+- After exchanging and obtaining the relevant information, you should immediately contact an experienced West Chester car accident lawyer or your insurance company for advice about what to do next.
 You should also be sure to remain at the scene, and to refuse any payments the other driver may offer to make to you on the spot.
 In the long term, you should also avoid taking your car to a shop for repairs prior to talking it over with your insurer.
 A car accident attorney or your insurance agent will be able to advise you about post-accident “dos and don’ts.”